mrmilosz/drawcorder/README.md

 # Typecorder
-Send a message to your friends — and let them see you type it.
+Draw a picture for your friends — and let them see you draw it.

 ## System dependencies
 * nodejs